-A simple example is available, which shows how to setup the timestamping unit for a given class of Ethernet traffic.
-The example source-code may be found on the wooden Oregano Systems' USB stick containing the syn1588[®] Live System in the folder /sw/api/.
+There is a simple example code available, which shows how to setup the timestamping unit for a given class of Ethernet traffic using the syn1588® API.
+The example source-code may be found on the wooden Oregano Systems' USB stick containing the syn1588® Live System in the folder /sw/api/.

-This folder contains a .zip file which in order contains the syn1588[®] API example source code and build environment.
+This folder contains a .zip file which in order contains the syn1588® API example source code and build environment.